laila12399/lailascoaching/content/How-to-train-emotions.md

 Therefore, the most effective way to design a new emotional reaction pattern is in such a way that it deals with the underlying emotions, strategically rather than relying on willpower.

+Identify the underlying emotions that drove the old patterns and incorporate these in an action plan.

 For someone who recognized, for example, that their pattern is to react to a triggering emotion with self-doubting catastrophizing spirals, it would be strategically effective to instead respond with a hope-inducing activity.

 ### :diamond_shape_with_a_dot_inside: Reaffirm New Emotional Reaction Pattern